 How Homeopathy Works

-Most of the time, homeopathy is very very safe, and even using the wrong remedy won’t do any harm.
+Homeopathy is extremely diluted, pretty cheap, and very safe to use.
+Most of the time even using the wrong remedy won’t do any harm.
 Sometimes, however, certain individuals are going to respond more strongly to the “wrong” remedy.
 One should try only one remedy at a time and wait 4-6 weeks before re-evaluating.